-1. SPECIFIC RIGHTS OF WOMEN VICTIMS OF GENDER-BASED VIOLENCE 4 1.1.
+SPECIFIC RIGHTS OF WOMEN VICTIMS OF GENDER-BASED VIOLENCE 5 1.1.
 Who is a victim of gender-based violence?
-4 1.2.
-How is a situation of gender-based violence accredited? Ę 1.3.
-Right to information į 1.3.1.016 helpline for information and legal advice ć 1.3.2.
-Website for support and prevention resources in gender-based viole cases ence 7 1.4.
-Right to comprehensive social assistance 7 1.5.
-Right to immediate and specialised legal assistance ç 1.6.
-Employment rights 10 1.6.1.
-Rights of female employees 11 1.6.2.
-Rights of economically dependent self-employed female workers 12 1.7.
-Rights in the area of Social Security 13 1.7.1.
-Rights in the area of Social Security contributions 13 1.7.2.
-Rights in the area of Social Security benefits 14 1.8.
-Rights in the area of employment and insertion in the labour-market 16 1.8.1.
-Specific employment programme 16 1.8.2.
-Intern contracts to replace female workers victims of gender-bo violence 17 1.8.3.
-Incentives to companies hiring women victims of gender-based violenc e 18 1.9.
-Rights of female civil servants 18 1.10.
-Rights of female workers in the State Administration 20 1.11.
-Economic rights 2 1.11.1.
-Specific economic aid to women victims of gender-based violence with special employment difficulties 2 1.11.2.
-Active insertion income 22 1.11.3.
-Advances on unpaid child support 23 1.11.4.
-Priority access to subsidised housing and public nursing homes for elderly 24 1.12.
-Right to immediate schooling 25
+6 1.2.
+How is a situation of gender-based violence accredited?
+6 1.3.
+Right to information 7 1.3.1.
+016 helpline for information and legal advice 7 1.3.2.
+Website for support and prevention resources in gender-based violence cases 7 1.4.
+Right to comprehensive social assistance 8 1.5.
+Right to immediate and specialised legal assistance 8 1.6.
+Employment rights 9 1.6.1.
+Rights of female employees 9 1.6.2.
+Rights of economically dependent self-employed female workers 10 1.7.
+Rights in the area of Social Security 10 1.7.1.
+Rights in the area of Social Security contributions 10 1.7.2.
+Rights in the area of Social Security benefits 11 1.8.
+Rights in the area of employment and insertion in the labour-market 12 1.8.1.
+Specific employment programme 12 1.8.2.
+Intern contracts to replace female workers victims of gender-based violence 13 1.8.3.
+Incentives to companies hiring women victims of gender-based violence 13 1.9.
+Rights of female civil servants13 1.10.
+Economic rights 14 1.10.1.
+Specific economic aid to women victims of gender- based violence with special er , , difficulties 14 1.10.2.
+Active insertion income 14 1.10.3.
+Advances on unpaid child support 15 1.10.4.
+Minimum Vital Income 15 1.10.5.
+Priority access to subsidised housing and public nursing homes for the elderly 15 1.11.
+Right to immediate schooling 16 1.12.
+Study grants and scholarships 16 1.13.
+Particularities of registration for security reasons 16 1.14.
+Right to change surnames or identity 17 RIGHTS OF FOREIGN WOMEN VICTIMS OF GENDER-BASED VIOLENCI E 18 2.1.
+Residence status of foreign women victims of gender-based violence in Spain 19 2.1.1.
+Foreign women who hold the status of family member of a citizen of an EU Memb per State or a State party to the Agreement on the European Economic Area 19 2.1.2.
+Non-Community foreign women: may be entitled to one of the following two spe cific types of residence and work authorisations on grounds of gender-based violence 19 2.1.3.
+Temporary residence and employee-basis work authorisations held by foreign wor renewed on expiration in cases where the employment contract is extinguished or the la relationship suspended due to the woman's situation of gender-based violence 20 2.2.
+Protection to undocumented foreign women victims of gender-based violence 20 2.3.
+Right to international protection 21 3.
+RIGHTS OF SPANISH WOMEN VICTIMS OF GENDER-BASED VIOLENCE A BROAD 22 4.
+RIGHTS OF VICTIMS OF CRIME ALSO HELD BY VICTIMS OF GENDER- -BASED VIOLENCE 23

-1.13 Study grants and scholarships 25 2 RIGHTS OF FOREIGN WOMEN VICTIMS OF GENDER-BASED VIOLENCE 26 2.1.
-Residence status of foreign women victims of gender-based violence Spain e in 26 2.2.
-Protection to undocumented foreign women victims of gender-bas violence sed 30 2.3.
-Right to international protection 31 3 RIGHTS OF SPANISH WOMEN VICTIMS OF GENDER-BASED VIOLEN CE A BROAD 33 4 RIGHTS OF VICTIMS OF CRIME ALSO HELD BY VICTIMS OF GENDI ER- В ASED VIOLENCE 35 4.1.
-Rights from the Statute of Victims of Crime.
-35 4.2.
-Right to lodge a complaint 37 4.3.
-Right to request a court protection order 37 4.4.
-Right to request a European protection order 39 4.5.
-Right to be a party to the criminal procedure: informing the victim o her rights and legal options 40 4.6.
-Right to restitution of property, reparation of the loss and compensati ion for damages 41 4.7.
-Right to receive information on the court procedures 41 4.8.
-Right to protection of the dignity and privacy of the victim in t framework of proceedings related to gender-based violence 43 4.9.
-Aid to victims of crimes classed as gender-based violence 44
+4.1.
+Rights from the Statute of Victims of Crime 24 4.2.
+Right to lodge a complaint 24 4.3.
+Right to request a court protection order 25 4.4.
+Right to request a European protection order 26 4.5.
+Right to be a party to the criminal procedure: informing the victim of her rights and legal options 4.6.
+Right to restitution of property, reparation of the loss and compensation for damages 4.7.
+Right to receive information on the court procedures 4.8.
+Right to protection of the dignity and privacy of the victim in the framework of proceedings related to gender-based violence 28 4.9.
+Aid to victims of crimes classed as gender- based violence 28